 The paper then goes on to describe three ways of re-thinking the design process.
 Although somewhat technical in parts, it is another view of how to think about designing universally.

 The paper was presented at the 2nd International Conference for Universal Design in Kyoto 2006 (just released on Research Gate).
 It was attended by 14,000 participants from 29 countries.
-Their next conference will be held in Nagoya December 2016.
-The graphic is from the 2006 Conference.
+Their next conference will be held in Thailand 4-6 March 2019.